Kanye West shares proposed roster for Yeezy Sound streaming platform

 The rapper has been talking about launching his own streaming platform since 2016 and trademarked its name in 2017.

 In a new tweet captioned “YEEZY SOUND ROSTER PROPOSAL”, West shared a picture of a pad of paper with “Yeezy Sound” written at the top and a list of artists following beneath.
 They included Mississippi underground hip-hop duo Abstract Mindstate, G.O.O.D.
-Music’s CyHi The Prince, jazz drummer Tony Williams, Pusha-T and No Malice’s Clipse, and himself.
+Music’s CyHi The Prince, his cousin Tony Williams, Pusha-T and No Malice’s Clipse, and himself.

 The picture also included the name KC, which has been speculated could refer to K-Ci of Jodeci, and his daughter North West.
 See the tweet below.